gpraj-works/petfi/README.md

-# petfi - Pets Adoption Platform
+# PetFi - Pets Adoption Platform

 Welcome to the documentation for the petfi project - a platform dedicated to pet adoption.
 Below, you will find information about the project's frontend, backend, and instructions on how to set up and run the application.